-As Shirley wandered off Kirby downed the last of his coffee, then, stood and grabbed his mac from the stand.
-Thinking about where they were going he sat back down and opened the bottom drawer of his desk.
+As Shirley wandered off Kirby downed the last of his coffee, then stood grabbing his mac from the stand.
+Thinking about where they were going, he sat back down and opened the bottom drawer of his desk.
 Rootling around under the papers he wanted to forget but daren’t throw away, in case someone asked about them, he dragged out the scarf his mum had given him last Christmas, which had been there since January.

 Shirley was waiting next to his car.
 At least he presumed it was Shirley.
-It was hard to tell as all he could see was a pair of feet poking out from under what looked like a self-supporting, upright, bright green duvet.
+It was hard to tell.
+All he could see was a pair of feet poking out from under what looked like a self-supporting, upright, bright green duvet.
 ‘Are you in there somewhere, Constable?’

 Shirley did a twirl and then held the hood back.
 ‘Great, isn’t it?’

 ‘For an arctic explorer, maybe.
 I’m not sure it gives off the quite the right vibe for a copper.’
 It was then Kirby noticed a plastic bag in Shirley’s hand.
 ‘And what’s in there?’